conradtchan/jobmon/README.md

 # Running

-Run `/usr/lib/jobmon/jobmon.py`, which generates gzip'd JSON files at `/var/spool/jobmon`.
+Run `backend/jobmon.sh`, which manages the backend script `jobmon.py`.
+Set the `JOBMON_DIR` and `LOCKFILE` in `jobmon.sh`.
+Alternatively, run `python jobmon.py` directly.
+The backend generates gzip'd JSON files at `/var/spool/jobmon`.
 These JSON files are read by the web app.
-You may install `jobmon.py` as a service.